Slicer/SlicerLungCTAnalyzer/README.md

 Vessel volume is subtracted from lung volumes, intrapulmonary airways are not subtracted. <br>
 <br>
-LCTA has been developed and tested with 3D Slicer V 4.11.200930 and is comppatible with Slicer 5.
+LCTA has been developed and tested with 3D Slicer V 4.11.200930 and is compatible with Slicer 5.

 <b>Limitations</b><br>
 3D Slicer is not FDA approved.
 It is the users responsibility to ensure compliance with applicable rules and regulations.